JKNeeley/JKNeeley/README.md

 - Let's Decide - submitted 2023 for Senior Capstone Design

 ### Other Relevant University Coursework
-- CS 1000 Intro to CS
-- IT 1040 Intro to Problem Solving and Programming
-- CS 1050 Algorithm and Design
-- CS 2270 Intro to Logic Systems
-- IT 2810 Fundamentals of Network Technology
+- Logic Systems and Network Technology
-- IT 2910 Cybersecurity
+- Cybersecurity
-- CS 3280 Computer Organization and Assembly Language
+- Computer Organization and Assembly Language
-- IT 3530 UNIX Operating System
+- UNIX Operating System
-- CS 4410 Theory of Computation
+- Theory of Computation

 <!---
 JKNeeley/JKNeeley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.